lightning/bolts/03-transactions.md

 #### Received HTLC Outputs

-This output sends funds to either the remote peer after the HTLC-timeout or using the revocation key, or to an HTLC-success transaction with a successful payment preimage.
+This output sends funds to either the remote node after the HTLC-timeout or using the revocation key, or to an HTLC-success transaction with a successful payment preimage.
 The output is a P2WSH, with a witness script:

-    # To you with revocation key
+    # To remote node with revocation key
     OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationkey))> OP_EQUAL
     OP_IF
         OP_CHECKSIG